Anna University: School of Architecture and Planning

 The School of Architecture and Planning was established as a Department of Architecture of the University of Madras in 1957 and was located in the Alagappa College of Technology.
 The department was later renamed as the School of Architecture and Planning and shifted to its own independent campus in 1968.
 It became a constituent college of the University at its founding.
 It started to functions as two departments namely Department of Architecture and Department of Planning from 2005 till date.

 SAP has a Centre for Human Settlements (CHS) which is an autonomous Centre of the Anna University that was established in 1980.
 It is an interdisciplinary Centre offering Consultancy, Training, Research and Extension services in the areas related to Urban and Regional Planning, Development and Management.
 The Quality Improvement Program (QIP) Cell was established by the AICTE at SAP campus and has provided the research facilities for teachers of other architectural institutions besides providing admission to PG degree course.

 Admissions

-A common entrance test – the Tamil Nadu Professional Courses Entrance Examination (TNPCEE) – was used as a basis for admission to professional courses in the state until 2006.
-Starting in the academic year 2007–08, students were admitted to engineering colleges on the basis of their higher secondary marks.
+A common entrance test was used as a basis until 2006.
+For 2007, grades were a planned replacement.
 Post-graduate admission process is carried out through TANCET and GATE scores.